MBA in Entrepreneurship: Career Path

 • Innovation and Creativity: This course covers techniques for fostering creativity and innovation within organizations, including design thinking and problem-solving strategies.

-• Strategic Management: This course covers the process of developing and implementing long-term plans for the growth and success of a business, including competitive analysis and decision-making.
+• Strategic Management: This course covers developing and implementing long-term plans for a business's growth and success, including competitive analysis and decision-making.

 • Legal Issues for Entrepreneurs: This course covers legal issues relevant to entrepreneurs, including intellectual property, contracts, and business formation.